Patch Settings

 • Open configuration: Enables you to view the settings of the selected configuration.
 If you want to edit the settings after opening the configuration, click Edit configuration.

 • Clone configuration: Enables you to create a copy of the current version of the selected configuration.
-The default name of the new configuration will be "Clone of {selected configuration name}."
-If the original configuration was associated with one or more agent policy groups, those associations will be removed from the cloned configuration.
+The default name of the new configuration is "Clone of {selected configuration name}."
+If the original configuration was associated with one or more agent policies, those associations will be removed from the cloned configuration.

 Default Patch Configuration

 You can quickly utilize the patch management capabilities in Ivanti Neurons by using the default patch configuration, aptly named Default.
-This configuration will remediate all critical security patches in your environment.
+This configuration will remediate all critical security patches in your Windows environment.
 You can use the default configuration as is or use it as a template that you edit and save as a custom configuration.
-The default configuration includes:
+The default configuration includes, for Windows only:

 • Deploy all critical security patches